cscsCSCScscs/pyodbc/Connecting-to-Microsoft-Access.md

 Microsoft only produces Access ODBC drivers for the Windows platform.
-Third-party vendors may produce Access ODBC drivers for non-Windows platforms.
+Third-party vendors may be able to provide Access ODBC drivers for non-Windows platforms.

-There are actually two (2) Access ODBC drivers from Microsoft:
+There are actually two (2) different Access ODBC drivers from Microsoft:

 1. `Microsoft Access Driver (*.mdb)` - This is the older 32-bit "Jet" ODBC driver.
 It is included as a standard part of a Windows install.
 It only works with `.mdb` (not `.accdb`) files.
 It is also officially deprecated.